Religion in Scotland

-As of the 2011 census, Christianity was the largest religion in Scotland, chosen by 53.8% of the Scottish population identifying when asked: "What religion, religious denomination or body do you belong to?"
-This represented a decline from the 2001 figure of 65.1%.
+As of the 2022 census, "None" was the largest category of belief in Scotland, chosen by 51.1% of the Scottish population when asked: "What religion, religious denomination or body do you belong to?"
+This represented a significant increase from the 2011 figure of 36.7%.
+38.8% identified as Christian with most of them declaring affiliation with the Church of Scotland (52.5% of Christians; 20.4% of the total population) and the Catholic Church (34.3% of Christians; 13.3% of the total population).
+The only other religious persuasions with more than 1% affiliation were 'Other Christian' and Muslim at 5.1% and 2.2% of the total population, respectively.

 The Church of Scotland, a Presbyterian denomination often known as The Kirk, is recognised in law as the national church of Scotland.
 It is not an established church and is independent of state control.
-However, it is the largest religious grouping in Scotland, adhered to by 32.4% of the population, according to the 2011 census.
-The other major Christian church is the Catholic Church, the form of Christianity in Scotland prior to the Reformation, which accounts for 15.9% of the population and is especially important in West Central Scotland and parts of the Highlands.
+The Catholic Church is especially important in West Central Scotland and parts of the Highlands.
 Scotland's third largest church is the Scottish Episcopal Church.
 There are also multiple smaller Presbyterian churches, all of which either broke away from the Church of Scotland or themselves separated from churches which previously did so.
-According to the 2019 Scottish Household survey, since 2009, there has been an increase in the proportion of adults reporting not belonging to a religion to 56%.
+The 2019 Scottish Household survey had a rate of the proportion of adults reporting not belonging to a religion of 56%.
 The trend of declining religious belief coincided with a sharp decrease since 2009 in the proportion of people who report that they belong to the Church of Scotland, from 34% to 20% of adults.
-Furthermore 13% (slightly down from 15% in 2009) reported belonging to the Catholic Church.

 Other religions have established a presence in Scotland, mainly through immigration and higher birth rates among ethnic minorities.
-Those with the most adherents in the 2011 census are Islam (1.4%), Hinduism (0.3%), Buddhism (0.2%) and Sikhism (0.2%).
+Those with the most adherents in the 2022 census are Islam (2.2%, up from 1.4% in 2011), Hinduism (0.6%), Buddhism (0.3%) and Sikhism (0.2%).
 Minority faiths include Modern Paganism and the Baháʼí Faith.
-There are also various organisations which actively promote humanism and secularism, included within the 36.7% who indicated no religion in the 2011 census.

-In 2017, the Scottish Social Attitudes Survey, conducted by ScotCen Social Research found that 58% of Scots identified themselves as non-religious, compared to 40% in 1999.
-Since 2016, secular humanists have conducted more weddings in Scotland each year than either the Catholic Church, Church of Scotland, or any other religion.
+There are also various organisations which actively promote humanism and secularism.
+Since 2016, humanists have conducted more weddings in Scotland each year than either the Catholic Church, Church of Scotland, or any other religion and by 2022 the number of humanist marriages outnumbered all religious ceremonies combined.

 Census statistics

-The statistics from the 2011 census and the 2001 census are set out below.
+The statistics from the 2022, 2011 and 2001 censuses are set out below.